 Two types of hostels are available for the student accommodations.
 One is called the Non-Self-Catering (NSC) Hostel and the other the Self-Catering (SC) Hostel.
-Each hostel block is named alphabetically from A to P. Hostel blocks A - J are RH and K - P are SCH.
+Each hostel block is named alphabetically from A to P. Hostel blocks JA - JH, ZA - ZB, and NA - NB are NSC.
+Hostel blocks DA - DF are Self-Catering.

-Students can choose to reside in self-catering hostels (SCH) where they can cook their own food or stay in other RH where cooking facilities are not provided.
+Students can choose to reside in self-catering hostels (SCH)

+where they can cook their own food or stay in other NSC, where cooking facilities are not provided.

 For the students residing in the NSC Hostel, college has purpose-made kitchen and two dining halls where students can dine.
-The college has employed 5 cooks to process and serve food in the College Mess.
-Government scholars are paid a stipend of Nu.1,500 per month and this money is used to meet the food expenses for the students dining in the college mess.
-Nu.150 is deducted from the stipend every month as nominal Hostel rent.
+The college has employed 6 cooks to process and serve food in the College Mess.
+Government scholars are paid a stipend of Nu.2500 per month and this money is used to meet the food expenses for the students dining in the college mess.
+Nu.250 is deducted from the stipend every month as nominal Hostel rent.

-If the self-funding and In-service students stay in RH, they will have to pay Nu.1,500 for their food expenses in the college mess.
+If the self-funding and In-service students stay in NSC, they will have to pay Nu.2500 for their food expenses in the college mess.